GeekFunkLabs/fluidpatcher/utils/README.md

 This code implements a simple client/server architecture using sockets that is used by fluidpatcher.pyw (client) to communicate with a running instance of squishbox.py or headlesspi.py (server).
 This allows fluidpatcher.pyw to be used as a graphical tool for configuring the SquishBox or headless Pi synth, and for creating/editing/testing patches.

+To use this for your own purposes, import `netlink` in the two scripts that you want to communicate.
+You can implement your own request types and change the default port, passkey, and buffer size if needed.
+Create a _Server_ object in one script to listen for connections.
+Create a _Client_ object in the other script to connect to the server script.
+Call the _request_ method on the client to talk to the server and get a _Message_ object with the reply in its _body_ attribute.
+On the server, call _pending_ in the main loop of your program to get requests from clients as a list of _Message_ objects.
+After dealing with a request, call the _reply_ method of the server to respond.

+### class Message

+Message objects are used by clients and servers to encode requests and replies into text streams that can be sent via sockets.
+You don't need to create them yourself - they are created internally when you call _Client.request()_ and _Server.reply()_.
+- Public Attributes:
+  - _type_: one of the integer constants defined at the top of _netlink.py_
+  - _body_: the text of the request or reply
+  - _id_: Each request has a unique ID - the server tags its responses with the request ID so that the client can match responses with requests

+### class Server

+**Server**(_port=DEFAULT_PORT, passkey=DEFAULT_PASSKEY_)
+Sets up a server listening on _port_.
+The _passkey_ must be the same on client and server, and can be up to 7 characters.

+**pending**()
+Checks to see if any clients have connected and made requests.
+Returns the current queue of requests as a list of _Message_ objects.

+**reply**(_req, response='', type=REQ_OK_)
+Sends a reply to the client that sent _req_, with _response_ as the message body.

+### class Client

+**Client**(_server='', port=DEFAULT_PORT, passkey=DEFAULT_PASSKEY, timeout=20_)
+Starts a client and connects to IP address _server_ on _port_ with _passkey_.

+**request**(_type, body='', blocking=1_)
+Sends a request to the server, where message _type_ is one of the integer constants defined at the top of the file.
+If _blocking_ evaluates as **True**, waits until the server responds and returns the response as a _Message_ object.

+**check**()
+Checks to see if a reply to any non-blocking requests has arrived.
+If so, remove the request from the list and return a _Message_ object for the response.